 With this accreditation, we hope that we can inspire other organisations both regional and national, to seek to achieve these standards and do their bit for the planet.
 Through becoming Australia's first and only carbon neutral university, Charles Sturt is living out the Wiradjuri phrase Yindyamarra Winhanganha, or 'the wisdom of respectfully knowing how to live well in a world worth living in'."

 Through the National Carbon Offset Standard (NCOS) process, we must maintain an emissions reduction program.
-We will achieve this through our energy saving and carbon offset projects.
+We will achieve this through our energy saving and carbon offset portfolio.
 These projects are part of who we are and speak directly to our values and ethos.

 Reducing carbon emissions and improving energy saving measures is something for everyone at CSU.